4 UNESCO World Heritage Sites in Malaysia

 Criteria: Natural: (vii), (viii), (ix), (x)

-The Gunung Mulu National Park is a national park in Miri Division, on the island of Borneo in the State of Sarawak, Malaysia.
+The Gunung Mulu National Park is a national park in the Miri Division on the island of Borneo in the State of Sarawak, Malaysia.

 Set in a mountainous equatorial rainforest, the Gunung Mulu National Park is a UNESCO World Heritage Site encompassing caves and karst formations known for their biodiversity and karst features.